facb69/mail-sender-python/README.md

 # What this script does

 It sends e-mail messages!
-To wherever you want from wherever you want.
+To whoever you want from wherever you want.

 # How you use it